steven-the-qa/kitgo-landing-page/README.md

 ## Contact

-For more information, visit [kitgo.com](https://kitgo.app) or contact us at steven@themodernqa.com.
+For more information, contact me at steven@themodernqa.com.

 ---